Trump vs. Biden on COVID-19 relief and economic stimulus: Here’s what they’re promising

 - On Social Security: Trump’s order deferred payroll taxes—which fund Social Security—through the rest of the year, and he has said that if elected, he could waive the deferred taxes.
 Although this could increase the take-home pay for those who still have jobs, it’s unclear how it could affect retirees collecting Social Security.
 (Secretary Steven Mnuchin has said that Social Security and Medicare money would be backstopped by the Treasury.)

 - On extra unemployment benefits: Trump’s order extended extra benefits but cut the amount to $400 weekly, with three-quarters supplied by the Federal Emergency Management Association and a quarter supplied by cash-strapped state departments.
-Between meager state and FEMA funds, that’s roughly six weeks of $300 payments for most of the jobless.
+Between meager state and FEMA funds, that’s at most six weeks of $300 payments.
 Trump has indicated that he could order another extension, but it’s unlikely that he’ll be able to tap into the necessary coffers without Congress’s help.
-If Republicans win control of the House, in addition to the Senate, they’ll likely stick to the $300 figure, which is included in their current proposal.
+If Republicans win control of the House in addition to the Senate, they’ll likely stick to the $300 figure, which is included in their current proposal.

 - On second stimulus checks: Trump has vocally supported second stimulus checks, and has suggested that the amount could exceed the $1,200 provided in the first round.
 Both Republicans and Democrats have said they support the second checks.

 And on Wednesday, Trump tweeted a call encouraging Republicans to back a larger coronavirus relief package with “much higher numbers.”
-Chief of staff Mark Meadows said Trump was open to the $1.5 trillion proposal unveiled by the House Problem Solvers Caucus on Tuesday—a bipartisan group that hopes to “find common ground” on a Congressional rescue package before November—which includes $450-$600 per week in federal unemployment benefits, $1,200 direct payments to citizens, and $290 billion for small businesses and the Paycheck Protection Program.
-The proposal, however, is widely acknowledged as a long shot to become law.
+Chief of staff Mark Meadows said Trump was open to the $1.5 trillion proposal unveiled by the House Problem Solvers Caucus on Tuesday—a bipartisan group hoping to “find common ground” on a Congressional rescue package before November—which includes $450-$600 per week in federal unemployment benefits, $1,200 checks to citizens, and $290 billion for small businesses and the Paycheck Protection Program.
+However, the proposal is widely acknowledged as a long shot to become law.